 No. However the eventual outcome of untreated wet AMD can be severe and permanent central vision loss, with vision dropping to legal blindness or lower.
 In AMD, total blindness or darkness almost never occurs because the disease does not affect the entire retina, just the central macula.
 So while someone with AMD may experience extremely poor vision in their central visual field, their peripheral vision is not impaired.

 Unlike dry AMD which progresses relatively slowly and may go unnoticed for years, wet AMD is more aggressive and can cause severe vision loss in a matter of weeks or months.
 The speed at which wet AMD progresses is dependent on a variety of factors.
 And once you have wet AMD in one eye, the chances of it developing in your other eye are significantly increased.

 How is it Diagnosed?

-Only an AMD specialist, such as a retinal specialist, can make a definitive diagnosis; however your regular eye doctor can usually detect the presence of wet AMD based on your symptoms, medical history and a basic eye exam including a dilated retinal exam.
+Your regular eye doctor can usually detect the presence of wet AMD based on your symptoms, medical history and a basic eye including a dilated retinal exam and OCT scan of the retina.
 That’s why regular eye exams are important because early diagnosis gives you a better chance at preserving more of your vision.

 How is Wet AMD Treated?

-Current treatments for wet AMD include laser photocoagulation and Photodynamic Therapy (PDT).
+Current treatments for wet AMD include a series of injections into the eye with a special medication called Anti-VEGF.
+Anti-VEGF treatments are a group of medicines which reduce new blood vessel growth or edema (swelling).
 Your specialist will recommend the best treatment for the type of wet AMD that you have.
 You should be aware however, that the goal of treatment is to delay or halt disease progression, they do not always restore vision already lost to the disease.

 You should also be aware that treatment of wet AMD is a process that involves you, your eye doctor and your AMD specialist working together to slow down and limit the amount of vision loss.
 Because wet AMD is a chronic disease, constant monitoring of your progress is essential.